mtopircean/essentials-by-livia/README.md

 #### Decorator limitations

 Will become part of future development.
-Thiw was not completed due to timing issues in handing over the project and the high complexity of the project.
+This was not completed due to timing issues in handing over the project and the high complexity of the project.

 ## Local functionality tests

+Link to local/manual testing.

 [TESTING.md](https://github.com/mtopircean/essentials-by-livia/blob/main/TESTING.md)